clarkiness/cse2431project/README.md

 you can now go to the third terminal and run cat “log.txt” to see the output of the server and view all of the keys that have recorded thus far.

+It is possible to run the keylogger in the background.
+To do so, simply type "sudo ./ubuntudaemon_r &" in the command terminal.
+Note that this will only work if you run an additional sudo command (like "sudo ls") and enter the user password prior to running the keylogger.